oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

 Note how many times ``tan(x)`` appears and how many times ``exp(tan(x))`` appears and so on.
-Differentiating a large expression almost always results in many repeating expressions.
-As a tree this derivative expression looks like this:
+Differentiating a large expression almost always results in many repeating subexpressions.
+As a tree this derivative expression looks like
+this:

 .. graphviz:: diff.dot